MicrosoftDocs/fabric-docs/docs/get-started/fabric-terminology.md

 - **Data pipeline:** In Data Factory, a data pipeline is used for orchestrating data movement and transformation.
 These pipelines are different from the deployment pipelines in Fabric.
 For more information, see [Pipelines](../data-factory/data-factory-overview.md#data-pipelines) in the Data Factory overview.

 - **Dataflow Gen2:** Dataflows provide a low-code interface for ingesting data from hundreds of data sources and transforming your data.
 Dataflows in Fabric are referred to as Dataflow Gen2.
 Dataflow Gen1 exists in Power BI.
 Dataflow Gen2 offers extra capabilities compared to Dataflows in Azure Data Factory or Power BI.
 You can't upgrade from Gen1 to Gen2.
 For more information, see [Dataflows](../data-factory/data-factory-overview.md#dataflows) in the Data Factory overview.

 ## Synapse Data Science

+- **Data Wrangler:** Data Wrangler is a notebook-based tool that provides users with an immersive experience to conduct exploratory data analysis.
+The feature combines a grid-like data display with dynamic summary statistics and a set of common data-cleansing operations, all available with a few selected icons.
+Each operation generates code that can be saved back to the notebook as a reusable script.

 - **Experiment:** A machine learning experiment is the primary unit of organization and control for all related machine learning runs.
 For more information, see [Machine learning experiments in Microsoft Fabric](../data-science/machine-learning-experiment.md).

 - **Model:** A machine learning model is a file trained to recognize certain types of patterns.
-You train a model over a set of data, and you provide it with an algorithm that uses to reason over and learn from that data set.
+You train a model over a set of data, and you provide it with an algorithm that it uses to reason over and learn from that data set.
 For more information, see [Machine learning model](../data-science/machine-learning-model.md).

 - **Run:** A run corresponds to a single execution of model code.
 In [MLflow](https://mlflow.org/), tracking is based on experiments and runs.